Tourist Places to Visit Near Agra Within 100 kms

 • 📝 Tip from me: Carry binoculars if you have them.
 And don’t forget water and some snacks though please be careful not to litter.

-What I loved most here was the sense of calm.
-Time felt slower and I caught myself smiling at simple things like watching a flock of ducks take off together over the water.
+What I love most here is the sense of calm.
+Time feels slower and you will be smiling at simple things like watching a flock of ducks take off together over the water.
 If Agra’s forts are about grandeur and history, Bharatpur is about peace and patience.

 If Fatehpur Sikri is about history and Bharatpur is about nature, then Mathura is pure soul.
 Just about 1.5 hours from Agra, this little town is known as the birthplace of Krishna and honestly, you can feel that spiritual energy the moment you arrive.